ccmucdenver/ccm-docs/docs/python.md

  Conda will search for a combination of the versions of dependencies that allows it to install what you asked for.
 It is best to install all packages at once to minimize the chances of a version conflicts.
 If Conda says that some packages cannot be found, leave installing them for later.

-Now use the conda-forge repository to add into environment the packages that could not be found in the previous step:
+Now use the conda-forge repository to add into the environment the packages that could not be found in the previous step:

     conda activate myenv
     conda  install -c conda-forge netCDF4 PyGrib